- About Us

 Or email Maud Powell.

+Sharing.
+Learning.
+Growing Together.
 We are a community of women from central and southern Willamette Valley of Oregon, that are actively engaged in farm and ranch activities.
 We join together to further our knowledge of farm and ranch related issues both in the market place and in agricultural practices.
 We are working together to enhance our economic self-sufficiency through shared experience, resources, and visions of how our farm work will impact ourselves and our community.
 We will provide each member a safe, supportive environment and opportunity to learn safety and lawful practices regarding farming/ranching that promotes responsibility, profitability and conservation of the land.

 The WWFN started in November 2008.
 They keep in touch through an e-mail list-serv and gather together for hands-on learning, farm walks, knowledge sharing, and socializing.
-One of their highlighted events was a tractor safety and driving training held in the summer of 2010.

 Follow them on Facebook.